Maximise your marketing and make better business decisions with data-driven attribution.

 You can also get data-driven attribution with our own tool, Ruler Analytics.
 Read more about how Ruler works and the data you can access here.

-Using data-driven attribution is a great option for marketers as it allows you to spot new trends in how users are engaging with your content and campaigns.
+Data-driven attribution is a great option as it allows you to spot new trends in how users are engaging with your content and campaigns.
 Instead of having to analyse data yourself, data-driven attribution allows you to clearly see what’s working best and what isn’t.

 You can select data-driven attribution as your chosen model type for conversions within Google Analytics and Google Ads to see how your marketing stacks up when it comes to driving new leads.